flocked-agriculture/mavlink_utils/mavlink_logger/README.md

 ## Future Work

 - use rust features to select for certain optimizations such as no timestamps or mavlink only
+- support no copy logging if possible and necessary
 - add support for logging in embedded systems